Sandbox: VS Code devcontainer

 - JSON → recheck

-url:in your config. - Connection refused → Ollama isn't running on the host.
+url:in your config. - Connection refused → Ollama isn't running on the host, or it's still bound to

 One container, one config, one local model.
 Done.